Who (and what) is Spinguistic

 We believe that as an industry filled with passionate people, we can do better.

 Spinguistic’s founder, Brad Squires, a consultant to the wine industry, with over 20 years experience driving brand strategy for some of America’s largest (and smallest) brands, sees it as his personal mission to bring good wine to the people.
-With a small crew of wine industry insiders, each with a specialty in a particular marketing discipline, including web and email strategy, PR and copywriting, layout and design, user- and social-engagement, Spinguistic understands the challenges facing wineries in today’s environment, and that it takes more than just repeating the same marketing in order to stand out.
+With a small crew of wine industry insiders, each with a specialty in a particular marketing discipline, including web and email strategy, PR and copywriting, layout and design, user- and social-engagement, illustration and photography, Spinguistic understands the challenges facing wineries in today’s environment, and that it takes more than just repeating the same old marketing blah-blah for a girl to stand out.

-“I understand that small wineries are bootstrapping everything, sometimes borrowing their neighbor’s forklift, or lending someone a pump, meanwhile, the winemaker is making wine deliveries to restaurants … updating the website soon becomes a low priority.
-But the large wineries were just as bad!
+“I understand that small wineries are bootstrapping everything, sometimes borrowing their neighbor’s forklift, or lending someone a pump, and the winemaker is making wine deliveries to restaurants, so therefore, updating the website is not super high in the priorities — especially when no one even visits it.
+But the large wineries were not any better.

 “I believe that our wineries deserve to be better-represented, and I can help with that.”